Extracorporeal Life Support is an advanced form of support where blood is pumped outside the body for oxygenation and then returned to circulation.

 What is Extracorporeal Life Support?

-Extracorporeal Life Support is a form of therapy used for providing cardiac and respiratory support to patients who are unable to perform gas exchange or perfusion with their own organs.
+Extracorporeal life support is a specialized treatment that assists patients who are unable to maintain adequate gas exchange or perfusion through their own organs.

 - Extracorporeal Membrane Oxygenation (ECMO)